andrewjfreyer/BlueHue/README.md

   `sudo apt-get install bluetooth bluez-utils blueman`

-3. Pair the bluetooth device:
+3. Pair the Bluetooth device

 	Instructions: set the device to discoverable mode, then (optionally) set search string for device name (default is 'iphone'):